tkeel-io/docs/docs/api/Rudder/method_DeleteRoleBinding.md

 ---
-title: "DeleteRole"
+title: "DeleteRoleBinding"
-description: 'delete role in tenant '
+description: 'delete binding of the bind role_name with user_id'
----调用该接口delete role in tenant 。
+---调用该接口delete binding of the bind role_name with user_id。